getodk/central-backend/docs/api.md

 Currently, there are no paging or filtering options, so listing `Form`s will get you every Form in the system, every time.

-This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that each Form has and the `lastSubmission` most recent submission timestamp, as well as the Actor the Form was `createdBy`, and the actual `xml` XForms XML form definition backing the form.
+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that each Form has and the `lastSubmission` most recent submission timestamp, as well as the Actor the Form was `createdBy`.

 + Response 200 (application/json)
     This is the standard response, if Extended Metadata is not requested: